Literary and Debating Society (University of Galway): History

-An EGM was called by the Auditor in 2008 to reform and modernise committee structure, and AGM procedures.
-Following a debate on the issue, a motion was passed by a substantial majority, where the members agreed to elect the following positions directly at a properly convened AGM: Auditor, Vice Auditor, Treasurer, Recording Secretary, Debates Secretary, Schools Convenor, Internal Convenor, External Convenor and Literary Convenor.
-The Auditor was then able to appoint between four and twelve ordinary committee members to the committee, whereas ordinary members, deputy schools convenors and the social secretary must be elected at an extraordinary general meeting at present.

-As is the case with every society in the University of Galway, the committee's term of office usually begins on 1 July each year, to allow for adequate preparation of events during the first semester of the following academic year, which commences in September, traditionally with 'Gibs' Night', an event where new students get an opportunity to speak on a topic of their choosing.

-The society also has a formal patron (Nobel laureate Seamus Heaney) and will have a new President (currently Dr James Browne, President of the College, assumes that role).

 President's Medal

 The President’s Medal is the society’s highest accolade.
 Originally it was an award given to members who excelled in the field of oratory however it fell out of use in the 1950s.
 In recent times, the committee has resurrected the award and it is now an accolade that recognises the achievements of those outside the society, who excel in particular field.
 Among the recipients of the award are; Roddy Doyle, Ardal O'Hanlon, Patrick McCabe, Prof. Noam Chomsky, US Senator Mike Gravel, Congressman Bruce Morrison, Desmond Tutu, Nobel Prize winner Prof. Edmund Phelps and former Taoiseach Bertie Ahern.
 Bertie Ahern was presented with the President's Medal in his hotel after the event on campus had to be abandoned because of a demonstrations by students.